 - 1 THE SECRET OF WASP TRAPS: PREVENTION

 - 2 HOW DO WE USE THE BIO TRAPS TO CAPTURE WASPS AND HORNETS?

 Wasps and hornets are attracted to ripe fruits: figs, apples, pears and other sugary fruits in our orchards.
 However, we may not be aware that placing wasp traps only when the fruits on the trees are ripe is already too late.

-Of course it is important to try and stop the wasps and hornets that are eating the fruits of our labor, but these pests love the ripe fruits no less than the baits in our traps.
+Stopping wasps and hornets eating the fruits of our labour is important, and these pests love the baits in our traps no less than ripe fruits.
 By placing the traps too late we may end up with a diminished and blemished fruit harvest, despite our bio traps being full to the brim with wasps and hornets.